NairFran/myStory/README.md

 Submitted by: Ariadna Franchino

-myStory is an app that introduces Bruce Wayne's bacground, family, and enterprise.
+myStory is an app that introduces Bruce Wayne's background, family, and enterprise (plus his alter ego).

-Time spent: 4 hours spent in total
+Time spent: 8 hours spent in total

 ## Required Features